brookshelley/brookshelley.github.com/movies.md

     all it's weirdness.
 This movie falls somewhere between a tribute, a satire, and a dramatic reinterpretation documentary.
 I loved it.
 Saw this with another long-time The Room fan, and we both were in tears laughing.
 I will see this again.
 The podcast [How Did This Get Made?](http://www.earwolf.com/episode/the-disaster-artist/) has a [great episode](http://www.earwolf.com/episode/the-disaster-artist/) for this movie too that begins with their The Room episode.

+65. **It Follows**

+    This is my second viewing, and this movie was still unbelievably creepy.
+I made my friend watch American Vandal with me after this to get less scared.
+    It's a horror film about an STI haunting.
+I dunno.
+It's wild.
+Watch this, but be ready to always watch for a single, slowly-walking person in a crowd.

 ## 2016